xfac11/Skillex/README.md

 5. Call `skillex stats` to see your current progress.
 6. Use `skillex sleep [hours_slept]` to track your sleep.
 This will increase your experience points gained when using `skillex add`.

+## Commands
+- init NAME
+- - Adds one user called NAME and let's you call other commands related to the user.

 ## Third-party
 - [ExerciseDB API](https://exercisedb.dev/) for getting body parts and exercises.
 It's an open-source free exercise database.